• Loading stock data...

 Sports betting giants DraftKings, FanDuel, and Penn Entertainment could look to get in on the controversial sports prediction markets like those offered by Kalshi and Polymarket.

 Each of the three companies made clear this week that they are well aware of the sports prediction space, which has garnered controversy because it appears very similar to sports betting.
 Companies in the prediction space, like Kalshi, are regulated by the Commodity Futures Trading Commission, a federal regulator that is mostly known for oversight of commodities like grains and oil, but also sports when considered in a trading context.
-Actual sports betting companies, like DraftKings and FanDuel, are regulated on a state-by-state basis, depending on if sports betting is legal in a given state.
+Actual sports betting companies, like DraftKings and FanDuel, are regulated on a state-by-state basis, depending on whether sports betting is legal in a given state.

 Peter Jackson, CEO of FanDuel parent Flutter Entertainment, said in this week’s earnings call that in states where sports betting is legal, he’s “not that confident” the sports prediction space will have a “significant impact.”